1952 Mary Neal begins operating a bible camp on Lake Duborne.

 1976 Howard McLeod became the first full time director enabling year round programming.
 First ladies retreat was in October with Shirley Stewart as leader.

 1979 Mary Neal Memorial Centre (Neal died in 1977) was built, which housed a bookstore, tuck shop and living accommodations for the camp director.
 A kitchen and dining room addition were built and a 10th camper cabin was added.

 1983 Eight camper sessions accommodating up to 645 campers at a cost of from $52 to $64 per week were being held.
 "The camp had grown and changed but not the message."

 1986 35th anniversary celebration.
-Margaret Thompson died: memorial contributions were set aside for a new summer chapel.
+Margaret Thompson went home to be with the Lord and memorial contributions were set aside for a new summer chapel/gym.

 1987 Addition of kitchen and dining hall to Lodge.

 1995 Opening of Thompson Memorial Centre, a chapel that does double duty as a gymnasium.

 2002 Celebration of Galilean's 50th anniversary on May 18.
 2007 The beginning of Family Camp at GBC, the last week of July.